NBCSN: 2000s: the NHL and relaunch as Versus

-Merger with NBC Sports
+2010s: Merger with NBC Sports and new names

 In February 2011, Comcast acquired a majority stake in NBC Universal, and merged its content operations into the company.
 As part of the acquisition, Versus and Comcast's other sports channels began to be integrated into the NBC Sports division.
 Coinciding with the merger, President Jamie Davis was replaced by Comcast Sports Group president Jon Litner.
-Litner began to oversee the channel, in addition to his other duties following the Comcast takeover.
+Litner began to oversee the channel, in addition to his other duties, following the Comcast takeover.

-In March 2011, Versus expanded its college football coverage by becoming the pay television partner for NBC's coverage of Notre Dame football, airing replays of Notre Dame games, and the first ever live broadcast of the team's annual spring game.
+In March 2011, Versus expanded its college football coverage by becoming the pay television partner for NBC's coverage of Notre Dame football, airing replays of Notre Dame games, and the first-ever live broadcast of the team's annual spring game.
 Its coverage began with a marathon of three classic Fighting Irish games on March 17, St. Patrick's Day, to serve as a prelude to its coverage of the spring game.

 For the 2011 season, Versus also returned to airing National Lacrosse League telecasts with a nine-game package, starting with the 2011 All-Star Game and culminating with the Champion's Cup final.
 Versus would remove the NLL coverage for the league's 2012 season; U.S. broadcast rights were instead acquired by CBS Sports Network.